hhjalmars/academic-kickstart/content/courses/190419DynamicModelLearning/_index.md

     weight: 1
 ---

-## 3rd Spring School on Data-driven Model Learning of Dynamic Systems \:Dynamic Model Learning
+## 3rd Spring School on Data-driven Model Learning of Dynamic Systems - Dynamic Model Learning

 * The website of the entire school can be found [here](https://spring-id-2019.sciencesconf.org/resource/page/id/1)